Attitude (heraldry): Passant

 A beast passant (Old French: "striding") walks toward dexter (the viewer's left) with the right forepaw raised and all others on the ground.
 Early heralds held that any lion in a walking position must necessarily be a "leopard", and this distinction persists in French heraldry; however, this use of the term leopard has long since been abandoned by English heralds.
 A "Lion of England" denotes a lion passant guardant Or, used as an augmentation.
 The Welsh flag features a dragon passant.
 For stags and other deer-like beasts of chase, the term trippant is used instead of passant.

 Sejant

-A beast sejant or sejeant (Middle French: seant, "sitting") sits on his haunches, with both forepaws on the ground.
+A beast sejant or sejeant (Middle French: seant, siégeant, "sitting") sits on its haunches, with both forepaws on the ground.

 A beast sejant erect is seated on its haunches, but with its body erect and both forepaws raised in the "rampant" position (this is sometimes termed "sejant-rampant").

 Couchant

 A beast couchant (Old French: "lying down") is lying down, but with the head raised.
 Lodged is the term for this position when applied to the "docile" (i.e. herbivorous) animals.